thomasfinstad/terraform-provider-vyos-rolling/docs/index.md

 ### Optional

 - `certificate` (Attributes) (see [below for nested schema](#nestedatt--certificate))
+- `ignore_child_resource_on_delete` (Boolean) !> **WARNING:** This is extremly destructive and will delete everything below the destroyed resource.
+Disables the check to see if the resouce has any child resources.
+This can be useful when only a parent resource is configured via terraform.
+This has no effect on global resources.
 - `ignore_missing_parent_resource_on_create` (Boolean) Disables the check to see if the required parent resource exists on the target machine.
 This can be helpful when encountering a bug with the provider.
 - `overwrite_existing_resources_on_create` (Boolean) Disables the check to see if the resource already exists on the target machine, resulting in possibly overwriting configs without notice.